groussea/opyflow/ReadMe.txt

 When miniconda/anaconda is installed type in the commande prompt:

-conda create -n opyfenv python=2.7 vtk opencv matplotlib scipy tqdm (spyder) source activate opyfenv
+conda create -n opyfenv vtk opencv matplotlib scipy tqdm (spyder) source activate opyfenv

+These command lines will install the an environnement with python 3.6.
+The soft has been developped on python 2.7 and modifications are still required.
 And then run spyder or directly ipython in the command prompt

 it is also possible to use anaconda software to use a GUI.